SQLShark/MachineLearningFromModelToProduction/AzureDevOps/Labs/Lab 05/README.md

-# Lab 5 - Deploying our model in to Docker
+# Lab 5 - Deploying a container in to Docker

 So now we have a Python model and we know how to run a Docker container.